 There is only one reason for ethics, applying them is for the benefit both of the person concerned and society in which s/he lives.
 There are various ways to get the rules across to people, I’ll just mention the soft and the hard way: The soft prevention, through teaching to avoid breaking the rules, the hard punishing when the rules are broken.

 I’m simplifying here, I realize that, but it is to make clear why we teach and why we need rehabilitation including sanctions: to reach our goal: change.
 If we’re self-taught, we self-change so much the better.
 We realize and become aware we must keep the rules.
-This might not be change in the strict sense of the term but it is the beginnings of setting forth a path of self-discipline.
+This might not be changed in the strict sense of the term but it is the beginnings of setting forth a path of self-discipline.
 If one cannot self-discipline then they need outside disciplining.
-This could take the form of a relative punishment but remember, this is not revenge or vengeance, the goal should be to help, even insisting that the person follow the rules.
+This could take the form of a relative punishment but remember, this is not revenge or vengeance, the goal should be to help, even insisting that the person follows the rules.

 This awareness and change of heart MUST start with self.
 Many people think… the cause of the problem is the other person.
 You know what this is?
 We’re back to point one: Human nature and its non-recognition of that attribute in oneself.
 When two or more people are involved in a mishap—It happens but—It’s rare that a problem is 100% the fault of one of them.
 Each has to follow this process of how they themselves specifically work